 Over the course of the MFA program, students work on an increasingly independent basis to develop their final thesis exhibition through to its fullest expression, culminating in a body of work that represents a distillation of their time at the School.

-As a supplemnt to the visual work, students also submit a companion thesis paper.
-This serves to support, explain and justify the ideas, processes and objectives of the final thesis project.
+As a supplement to the visual work, students also submit a companion thesis paper.
+This serves to support, explain and justify the ideas, processes, and objectives of the final thesis project.
 The completed thesis work will be formally reviewed by a panel at their Final Thesis Critiques.

 Students develop ideas for their final Thesis Project during the latter part of their first year.
 Thesis Proposal forms are collected from students during their third semester, and throughout the last semester, students are continuing to work on their visual work as well as the supplemental written thesis.

 - PAINTING IV (3 credits)